Help Center for SaaS

 TL;DR

-• Most B2B SaaS companies past 50 employees need both systems with separate owners, not one unified tool
+• Most B2B SaaS companies between 20 and 150 employees need both systems with separate owners, separate writing standards, and separate maintenance workflows.

 What is a help center?